zmancekpali/UOE-Dissertation-2024/README.md

 # Welcome to my Dissertation Repository - Zoja Manček Páli

-Dissertation in BSc with Honours Ecological and Environmental Sciences 2024.
+[Dissertation](https://github.com/zmancekpali/UOE-Dissertation-2024/blob/main/Dissertation.pdf) in BSc with Honours Ecological and Environmental Sciences 2024.

 For the use of this repository, please see the [licence]().

 __________
 ## Breakdown of the contents:
 Each section of the repository is split into individual folders:
-  - [Data]() — This folder contains the leaf trait data of the 34 species chosen for the dissertation.
+  - [Data](https://github.com/zmancekpali/UOE-Dissertation-2024/tree/main/Data) — This folder contains the leaf trait data of the 34 species chosen for the dissertation.
-  - [The script]() — This folder contains the scripts for the code used for this project.
+  - [Scripts](https://github.com/zmancekpali/UOE-Dissertation-2024/tree/main/Scripts) — This folder contains the scripts for the code used for this project.
 For the code containing the statistics only, see [Stats_only]().
-  - [Plots]() - this folder contains the plots created with the code from the scripts above.
+  - [Plots](https://github.com/zmancekpali/UOE-Dissertation-2024/tree/main/Plots) - this folder contains the plots created with the code from the scripts above.
-  - [Additional files]() - This folder contains any additional files used throughout this dissertation, including the original 2-page plan and the package bibliography.
+  - [Additional files](https://github.com/zmancekpali/UOE-Dissertation-2024/tree/main/Additional%20files) - This folder contains any additional files used throughout this dissertation, including the original 2-page plan and the package bibliography.

 __________
 ## Coding etiquette for this repository: